 Environmental Goods Negotiations

 Trade and Investment Minister Andrew Robb announced in January 2014 that Australia would join 13 other members of the World Trade Organization (WTO) to negotiate a plurilateral agreement to remove tariffs on a range of environmental goods.
-The global market for these environmental goods was worth US$1 trillion in 2012, and is expected to expand to around US$3 trillion by 2020.
-Australia’s exports of these environmental goods in 2013 were estimated at $1.3 billion, and imports at $7.2 billion.
+The global market for these environmental goods was worth US$1 trillion in 2012 (US Government estimate), and is expected to expand to around US$3 trillion by 2020.
+Examples of environmental goods include solar panels, wind turbines and water management technologies.
+Australia’s exports of environmental goods in 2013 were estimated at $1.3 billion, and imports at $7.2 billion.

 In addition to Australia, other countries that have agreed to participate in these negotiations are Canada, China, Costa Rica, the European Union, Hong Kong, Japan, Korea, New Zealand, Norway, Singapore, Switzerland, Chinese Taipei and the United States.